 He attended this past weekend’s Gulf Coast Wrestling Reunion in Mobile, though it was in a wheelchair.
 He entered the hospital on Sunday night, and passed away on the evening of Tuesday, March 5.

-Pringle will be honoured for his lifetime in pro wrestling in April at the Cauliflower Alley Club reunion, which is presenting him with its Lou Thesz Award.
-He was honoured by the CAC in 2003 with a Men’s Wrestler award.
+Pringle will be honored for his lifetime in pro wrestling in April at the Cauliflower Alley Club reunion, which is presenting him with its Lou Thesz Award.
+He was honored by the CAC in 2003 with a Men’s Wrestler award.

 Here’s the information about William Moody’s funeral: